sunnypilot/sunnypilot/README.md

 **Supported cars:**
 * sunnypilot Longitudinal Control capable

-🚨**PROCEED WITH EXTREME CAUTION AND BE READY TO MANUALLY TAKE OVER AT ALL TIMES**🚨
+🚨**PROCEED WITH EXTREME CAUTION AND BE READY TO MANUALLY TAKE OVER AT ALL TIMES**

 There are 4 modes to select on the steering wheel and/or the onroad camera screen:
 * **Far Gap**: Furthest distance - 1.8 second profile